11 Purdeys Way, Rochford, England, SS4 1ND

 Who Does Relevant Life Insurance Cover?

-A Relevant Life Policy is designed for employees of a limited company — including company directors who are on the payroll.
-Both full-time and part-time staff can be covered, provided they are employed and paid through PAYE.
-This makes it a valuable option not just for directors, but also for senior employees whose contribution is vital to the business.
+A Relevant Life Policy is designed for employees of a limited company — including directors who take their income through PAYE.
+It can also cover both full-time and part-time staff, as long as they’re employed and on the payroll.
+That makes it ideal not only for directors, but also for senior employees whose contribution is critical to the business.

-It does not apply to sole traders, traditional partnerships, or LLP members, as they are not classed as employees for this purpose.
-This distinction matters, because many business owners assume all structures qualify — but the eligibility rules are tied specifically to PAYE employment status.
+It does not apply to sole traders, traditional partnerships, or LLP members, as they’re not classed as employees for this purpose.
+This distinction often causes confusion, as many business owners assume all structures qualify — but HMRC rules tie eligibility specifically to PAYE employment status.

-For directors, a Relevant Life Plan can be one of the most tax-efficient ways to provide life cover, since the company pays the premiums.
-Contractors operating through their own limited companies may also qualify if they are paid as employees of that company.
-This makes it an attractive choice for one-person companies and contractor setups where group life schemes aren’t available.
+For directors, a Relevant Life Plan can be one of the most tax-efficient ways to provide personal life cover, since the company pays the premiums.
+Contractors operating through their own limited companies may also qualify if they’re paid as employees of that company — making it a popular choice for one-person setups and contractors where group life schemes aren’t available.

-“Many people assume Relevant Life is just for directors, but it also protects key employees.
-I’ve arranged cover for senior managers and technical specialists whose loss would have a serious impact on their business.
-It’s about protecting the people who keep your company running.”
+“Many people assume Relevant Life is just for directors, but it can also protect key employees.
+I’ve arranged cover for senior managers and technical specialists whose loss would have a serious impact on their company.
+It’s about safeguarding the people who keep your business running.”

 – Jody Pearmain, Director of My Key Finance Ltd